griable/npm-boilerplate/README.md

-# NPM Website QuickStarter
+# NPM Website Boilerplate

-Minimalistic website quickstarter.
+Minimalistic website boilerplate.
 Perfect for prototyping.

 ## What's in the box?